MikeBrixia/Unity-Behavior-Tree/Documentation/articles/behavior-tree.md

 ## What is a Behavior Tree?

 The Behavior Tree it's a tree data structure which updates at a defined frequency.
 The tree execute from top-left to bottom-right and has 4 types of nodes: <b>Action, Decorator, Composite and Service</b>.
-On each update, depending on the frequency, the tree will advance it's execution from where it had left last update; This means that one tree traversal could execute nodes on different updates, thus implying that <b>traversing all the Behavior Tree could require more than one update</b>.
+On each update, depending on the frequency, the tree will advance it's execution from where it had left last update; This means that one tree traversal could execute nodes on different updates.

+> [!NOTE]
+> The fact that behavior tree traversal could take different updates, implies that <b>traversing all the Behavior Tree could require more than one update</b>.

 ## Default nodes types